Woodmansterne railway station

 Woodmansterne railway station is a railway station which primarily serves the western areas of Coulsdon in the London Borough of Croydon, England.
 Situated on the Tattenham Corner line, it is 17 mi 40 chain from London Charing Cross.
-For ticketing purposes the station is in London Travelcard Zone 6.
+For ticketing purposes the station is in London fare zone 6.
 The station has a single island platform, which can be reached by a footbridge, and there is a ticket office on the platform.

 All trains serving Woodmansterne are operated by Southern, which also manages the station.

 Despite its name, the station is not located in Woodmansterne itself, which actually lies just under 2 mi northwest of the station and is on the other side of the Greater London boundary in Surrey.